-Mountains of projects, finances, family commitments: The everyday life of modern people is characterized by stress factors, pressure and hectic pace.
-It is therefore hardly surprising that complaints such as muscular tension and pain are on the rise.
-Unfortunately, this is because psychosomatic symptoms not only restrict our general well-being and quality of life, but can also lead to chronic conditions if they are ignored.
-In this guide, we show you why such complaints arise in the first place and what self-measures you can take to relieve psychosomatic tension.
+Piles of work, finances, family obligations: The daily life of modern people is marked by stress, pressure, and a hectic pace.
+It’s hardly surprising, then, that issues like muscle tension and pain are becoming increasingly common.
+Unfortunately—because these psychosomatic symptoms not only limit general well-being and quality of life, but can also, if ignored, lead to chronic conditions.
+In this guide, we’ll show you why such complaints arise in the first place and what self-care measures you can take to relieve psychosomatic tension.

 Contents